 Advantage of switching from an open fire to a wood-burning stove:

-Reducing your carbon footprint – A wood burning stove can have upwards of 80% efficiency.
-This means upward of 80% of the fires heat is use to directly heat the room.
+Reducing your carbon footprint – A wood-burning stove can have upwards of 80% efficiency.
+This means upward of 80% of the heat of the fire is used to directly heat the room.
 With an open fire, only around 25% of the heat is available to heat a room, the other 75% is lost through the chimney.
-Switching from an open fire to a wood burning stove significantly reduces your carbon footprint as you need to burn less wood for the same benefit.
+Switching from an open fire to a wood-burning stove significantly reduces your carbon footprint as you need to burn less wood for the same benefit.
 You also save money too.

 Wood is an environmentally friendly fuel – It’s almost carbon neutral, and it is a renewable energy.
-Planting and harvesting trees has created a sustainable energy source.
-Also trees, when they are alive take out CO2 from the atmosphere.
-As a comparison gas produces 25 times more CO2 than wood, and oil creates on average the equivalent to 65 times more CO2.
+Planting and harvesting trees have created a sustainable energy source.
+Also, trees, when they are alive takeout CO2 from the atmosphere.
+As a comparison gas produces 25 times more CO2 than wood and oil creates on average the equivalent to 65 times more CO2.

-Saving money – USwitch estimate that central heating bills could exceed £5,000 a year by 2020 if energy prices continue to rise.
-By switching to a wood burning stove, from an open gas or wood fire, you could save upwards of 70% energy costs.
+Saving money – By switching to a wood-burning stove, from an open gas or wood fire, you could save upwards of 70% energy costs.

 When lighting a fire, make sure you:

 • Stack wood loosely in the firebox so air can circulate with ease